metedogan/metedogan/README.md

-# Hi, I'm Mete Dogan 👋
+# Hi, I'm Mete Doğan 👋

 **Data Scientist** & MSc.
 Candidate in Data Science